 Fig. 2.
-Reconstructed trajectories (loci) of the endpoints of the magnetic field vector in different locations in a tooth of a partially loaded PMSM.
+Reconstructed trajectories (loci) of the endpoints of the magnetic field vector in different locations in a tooth of a partially loaded permanent-magnet synchronous machine (PMSM).

 Fig. 3.
-Two meshes used in the procedure to calculate the iron and permanent magnet eddy current losses.
+Two meshes used in the procedure to calculate the iron and permanent-magnet eddy-current losses.